 “Jakob,” I said, staring up at him.

-“You’re going to try to provoke him, aren’t you?”
+“You’re not going to try to provoke him, are you?”
 I asked.

 “Sounds like an injured animal,” I said.

-“He might as well be one.
+“He is one.
 Let me take the lead?”

 “And try not to get between us if shit goes down.”